Samuel-J-Leach/RevShell/README.md

 - remote command execution
 - error handling
 - allow multiple connections to different devices
+- allow commands to be sent to all connected devices

 TODO:
 - encrypted communications
 - authentication
-- allow commands to be sent to more than one device at a time
+- allow commands to be sent to a specific group of devices